-Within the seventeen months that followed, the band issued not one, but two albums in the hopes of capitalizing on the success of that smash record.
-First up in early 1977 came the uneven ‘Johnny The Fox,’ which failed to pick up the torch from its predecessor artistically or commercially.
+In the 17 months that followed, the band issued not one, but two albums in the hopes of capitalizing on the success of that smash record.
+First up in early 1977 came the uneven Johnny the Fox, which failed to pick up the torch from its predecessor artistically or commercially.
 But Bad Reputation, released on Sept.
 2, 1977, was truly worthy of the standard set by Jailbreak.

 The trio (bassist/vocalist Phil Lynott, drummer Brian Downey and guitarist Scott Gorham) delivered a truly mighty batch of songs this time out.
-From the album opener ‘Soldier Of Fortune,’ whose lyrics remain sadly relevant today (“A soldier of fortune came home from war and wondered what he was fighting for / The sad eyed soldier broke down and cried he was so broke up inside / When will it end?”) to the dramatic closer ‘Dear Lord,’ the album rates as one of the best the band ever issued.
+From the album opener “Soldier of Fortune,” whose lyrics remain sadly relevant today (“A soldier of fortune came home from war and wondered what he was fighting for / The sad eyed soldier broke down and cried he was so broke up inside / When will it end?”) to the dramatic closer “Dear Lord,” the album rates as one of the best the band ever issued.

-‘Southbound,’ while walking similar ground to the ‘Jailbreak’ album, is another fine example of Lynot’s way with a song.
-The killer twin guitar melody throughout bears a slight resemblance to, of all things, ‘Knowing Me Knowing You’ by Abba.
-‘Opium Trail’ is a blazing rocker that packs epic ideas into just four minutes and features a blistering solo from Brian Robertson, who left the band before the album was finished but does appear on a few tracks.
+“Southbound,” while walking similar ground to the Jailbreak album, is another fine example of Lynot’s way with a song.
+The killer twin-guitar melody throughout bears a slight resemblance to, of all things, “Knowing Me, Knowing You” by Abba.
+“Opium Trail” is a blazing rocker that packs epic ideas into just four minutes and features a blistering solo from Brian Robertson, who left the band before the album was finished but does appear on a few tracks.